nicholasrusso/Distributed_Capsule_Networks/test_optimizer.md

 SGD modifies all parameters in a network equally in proportion to a given learning rate.
 However, given that the learning rate of a network is the most important hypyerparameter to tune and a hard tedious hyperparameter to set correctly, many people have suggest to adaptively tune the learning rate as the network is trained

 #### Adagrad
-First introduced by Duchi et al [1], Adagrad adapts the learning rate to the network parameters.
+First introduced by [Duchi et al](http://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf), Adagrad adapts the learning rate to the network parameters.
 Larger updates are performed on parameters that change infrequently while smaller updates are done on parameters that change frequently.
 ```python
 cache += (dW ** 2)
 W += -lr * dW / (np.sqrt(cache) + eps)